Dark Days, Baby

 New Hardware

-I was bored this evening and I started playing around with some stuff I had lying around, like the USB Missile Launcher I bought in 2007, known as a Dream Cheeky Missle Launcher, for which I never found a GUI control tool under Linux.
+I was bored this evening and I started playing around with some stuff I had lying around, like the USB Missile Launcher I bought in 2007, known as a Dream Cheeky Missile Launcher, for which I never found a GUI control tool under Linux.
 I never got that guy’s code to work before, it would always fall over when configuring or trying to compile.
 Tonight I realised it was just because I had stuff like automake, libgtk2.0-dev and libusb-dev missing and that the automake symlinks were version specific.
 The code compiled after I fixed that stuff and the app ran but some of the images were missing and it still wouldn’t control my Missiler Launcher, so I did a quick apt-cache search missile and found pyrocket.
 It works!
 I think I tried it before and it didn’t but now it does.
 My Missile Launcher works!

 I discovered that my Sony Eye Toy webcam works and works well under Ubuntu, I tried in most Ubuntu releases since I was given a PS2 for Christmas a few years back but it never worked and most times I Googled, it wasn’t expected to work any time soon.
 Well now it works and the output looks very good.
 Fresh from this success, I decided to try another webcam I have lying around, made by Genius, I think Jono Bacon gave it to me last year.
 That never worked either but now it does.
 Output is pretty dark but I guess that’s down to the webcam’s sensor.